isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Ri-typed"></a> I.4: Make interfaces precisely and strongly typed

+##### Reason

-Reason: Types are the simplest and best documentation, have well-defined meaning, and are guaranteed to be checked at compile time.
+Types are the simplest and best documentation, have well-defined meaning, and are guaranteed to be checked at compile time.
 Also, precisely typed code is often optimized better.

 ##### Example, don't